mbuotidem/mbuotidem.github.io/content/blog/grant-passwordless-access-aws-rds-via-iam/index.md

 Now that our developers can access our database using IAM Database authentication, its worth pointing out some key concerns and limitations.
 First, developers might find the steps needed to obtain the token cumbersome.
 You should therefore wrap the individual AWS CLI calls in a custom, organization-specific script or CLI tool.

 You'll likely need to grant additional privileges beyond just `rds_iam` to allow your users query or perform other actions on the database.
 When you do this, you must ensure that **you never grant devs the permission to create roles**.
 This prevents bypassing IAM authentication.
-Also consider managing schema and sequence privileges in this project.
+Also consider managing schema and sequence privileges using IaC.
 This keeps all DB user privilege management operations version-controlled and will likely make your security auditors very happy.

 With regards to limitations, perhaps the most important is that CloudWatch and CloudTrail [**don't log**](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.html) IAM Database authentication events.
 CloudWatch and CloudTrail do not track the `generate-db-auth-token` API calls that authorize the IAM role to enable database connection.